gabriele-andolina/my-enrolment-pal/README.md

 ### 7.2 *Inspiration*
 The inspiration for this project came from the Love Sandwiches walkthrough one.
 Going through it has allowed me to think of a practical way to apply what I have been learning about Python.
 Working in a language school myself, I realised that a program similar to the Love Sandwiches app could be very useful for the staff managing the school and started thinking about the features I could include.
 ### 7.3 *Acknowledgments*
 This project would have never made it to completion without the guidance, help and encouragement of my mentor, Mr. Richard Wells.
 As a returning student, getting back into coding has come with its challenges and frustrations.
 However, I am truly grateful for and to Mr. Wells for constantly inspiring and showing me how to improve, both in terms of technical skills and personal approach to coding.
-Even though we've known each other for slightly more than a month now, his help is truly invaluable.
+Even though we've known each other for slightly more than a month now, his help has truly proved to be invaluable.
 I also wish to thank Mr. Declan O'Sullivan, my fellow student and Lead of the PP3 channel on Slack, for kindly and very promptly helping me get unstuck when I couldn't get started with my project.
-Thanks to him, I was able to understand where the issue was and therefore got unstuck.
+Thanks to him, I was able to understand where the issue was and get unstuck.